kittrgg/kittr/README.md

   - Username: anthony@dev.com
   - Password: 123123
 - A few channels that you may find useful:
-  - ALLKITS - Features every kit in the database (well, almost)
+  - ALLKITS - Features every kit in the database (well, almost) (may no longer be in the seed...)
   - brandnewchannel - A fresh, empty channel that was just created
   - anthonyshew - A channel that features multiple managers so you can see how the dashboard changes based on the user's role in that channel